 - a symposium (A symposium must be 3 to 6 presenters including the discussant).

 - Invitations to present will be sent out via email by the end of June.

 - Any author presenting at Forum must be a registered delegate.

 - Acceptance to present an abstract must be provided to the CIMVHR Forum Planning Team before by July 14th at which time all presenters must be registered.

 - If your presentation is accepted, you will be responsible for your own travel, accommodation, and registration for Forum.

 - Only one author named on the abstract is permitted to present.
 Under exceptional circumstances, a request for a second presenter may be granted.
 The request will be brought to the Forum Scientific Planning Committee for consideration.
-Please provide written justification via email (contact) why a second presenter is required prior to April 15th.
+Please provide written justification via email as to why a second presenter is required prior to April 14th.

 - The presenting author must be a named author of the submitted abstract.

 - Should any unnamed/unauthorized person or persons take the podium/poster during the presentation, the presentation may be interrupted, and that person may be asked to leave the podium/poster session.

 - Authors who make a presentation that is different from the abstract that was accepted for presentation will be sanctioned or expelled from Forum for a period of five years henceforth.